Replacement vs New Construction Windows

 Calculating the cost of a construction project requires you to think about both present and future concerns.
 First, the cost of the materials — replacement windows are slightly smaller and use less material than new construction windows, so they tend to cost less.

-Replacement windows or new construction windows should be equally energy-efficient, assuming a similar product is chosen and professionally installed.
+Replacement or new construction windows should be equally energy-efficient, assuming a similar product is chosen and professionally installed.

 The typical cost to replace a window is about $650 for each window.
 However, this price can vary depending on the type, size and material.
 The typical range for replacement windows is between $200 to $1600 each.
 This price includes labor costs.

 New replacement windows can help recover lost energy costs, saving you an average of 15% off your utility bill which can immediately help offset the costs.
+New construction windows will cost, on average, about $700 per window.

 When to Install Replacement Windows

-If the frames of your existing windows have been damaged, it’s highly likely there is significant damage to other components lurking behind the surface.
+If the frames of your existing windows have been damaged, it’s highly likely that there is significant damage to other components lurking behind the surface.
 Termites and burst pipes rarely constrain themselves to one material in your home.
 The interior drywall or exterior siding may have been affected by insect damage.

 When to Install New Construction Windows